mdp-toolkit/mdp-docs/source/examples_src/examples.rst

 The following examples use and illustrate BiMDP:

+* :ref:`examples_bimdpinv` - A simple example on the alternative mechanism to inverse a BiFlow.
 * :ref:`examples_mlpbackprop` - Implement backpropagation for a multi layer
   perceptron.
 * :ref:`examples_graddescent` - Use Newton's method for gradient descent